-I'm hardly the most hesitant person on the planet, but when it comes to my body 10 years of studying and working in both chemistry and medicine have made me pretty risk averse.
+I'm hardly the most hesitant person on the planet, but when it comes to my body, ten years of studying and working in both chemistry and medicine have made me pretty risk averse.
 I need my health in order to work well and enjoy my leisure time, so putting it at risk just doesn't seem worth it.

-Things I don't do include: taking recreational drugs, having unnecessary cosmetic surgery, having sex with someone whose STI status I know nothing about, drink driving...
+Things I don't do include: taking recreational drugs, having unnecessary cosmetic surgery, having sex with someone whose STI status I know nothing about, drunk driving…

 And having my eyeballs tattooed.

 This might seem like a strange one to add, but eye tattoos are getting a lot of media coverage lately.
-The reason is that on February 19 the NSW Government effectively legalised the practice by adding it to a number of health amendments.
-The Baird Government has since received a lot of criticism, both from the Opposition and health professionals who claim it's a dangerous practice.
+On February 19 the New South Wales Government in Australia effectively legalized the practice by adding it to a number of health amendments.
+The NSW Government has since received a lot of criticism, both from the Australian Labour Party and health professionals who claim it's a dangerous practice.
 Ophthalmologist Dr. Chandra Bala went on Today Tonight to describe it as "a step too far" and "not worth it."